-In view of volatile financial and market conditions, MeDirect's Board has mandated a heightened focus on any threats or emerging risks which could potentially have an adverse effect on the operations or financial condition of the Bank.
-The Board continues to oversee risk management measures being implemented by management, including maintaining a strong and diversified funding base; interest rate hedging aimed at protecting its balance sheet; continuing reduction of credit risk and diversification of the balance sheet into lower-risk mortgage assets; and robust operational risk controls, particularly in view of the Bank's increasing reliance on technology to improve the efficiency of its operations.
+MeDirect's Board of Directors regularly discusses and monitors any threats or emerging risks which could potentially have an adverse effect on the operations or financial condition of the Bank, including maintaining an adequate and diversified funding base; interest rate hedging aimed at protecting its balance sheet; continuing reduction of credit risk and diversification of the balance sheet into lower-risk mortgage assets; and robust operational risk controls, particularly in view of the Bank's increasing reliance on technology to improve the efficiency of its operations.
+In addition, the Bank ensures a robust outsourcing framework is in place considering its reliance on third party providers and services offered by its parent.